norsys/rothenberg/README.md

 # make install ENV=prod SYMFONY_ENV=dev
 ```

-By default, the symfony debug mode is enabled, but you can disable it using the `make` variable `SYMFONY_DEBUG`:
+By default, the Symfony debug mode is enabled, but you can disable it using the `make` variable `SYMFONY_DEBUG`:

 ```
 # make install SYMFONY_DEBUG=false